 legal partnership, even if they have

 registered as a General Partnership with the Secretary of State.
-A legally
+Creating an

-unintentional partnership could have serious legal or financial implications, so be
+unintentional partnership could have serious legal or financial implications.

 In a partnership, all partners share unlimited personal liability

-Therefore, a written partnership agreement prepared by an attorney is
+A written partnership agreement prepared by an attorney governs business

 the rules by which the partners will conduct business, the